Extensor Tendonitis is the inflammation of the tendons of the muscles that extend the foot. These muscles are found at the top of the foot.

-- Calf tightness affects the calf muscles found at the back of the leg.
-The calf muscles are responsible for raising the heel off the floor and point the toes towards the ground.
+- Calf tightness.
+The calf muscles are responsible for raising the heel off the floor and pointing the toes towards the ground.
 For us to walk, the calf lifts the heel off the floor and when the heel touches the floor, the extensors lift the toes off.
-Imagine when the calf muscles are tight and cannot lift the heel off the floor, there is a lot of work and strain on the extensor tendons which can lead to inflammation.
+When the calf muscles are tight and cannot lift the heel off the floor, there is a lot of work and strain on the extensor tendons which can lead to inflammation.

 - Standing for long periods of time.

-- Wearing tight shoes places a lot of pressure on the extensor tendons of the foot.
-A tight shoe rubs against the extensor muscles that are superficial which forms friction and cause inflammation.
+- Wearing tight shoes.
+A tight shoe rubs against the extensor muscles, causing friction and possible inflammation.

-- Foot deformities like flat foot which means the arch of the foot has collapsed or a high arch can overstretch the extensor muscles.
+- Foot deformities like a flat foot.
+A collapsed or high foot arch can overstretch the extensor muscles.

 - Pain at the top of the foot